 The College makes no preadmission inquiry about disability.
-We recognize that to disclose any disability is a personal choice students may exercise.
-We respect that choice; however, we encourage students to self-disclose such conditions and provide us with all the necessary data.
-It is only through self-disclosure that both the College and student can make informed decisions about the suitability of Lynchburg College in the pursuit of a collegiate education.
-Should a student with disabilities elect to attend Lynchburg College, adequate time must be allowed to make arrangements for accommodations, some of which may take up to eight weeks to arrange.
+We recognize disclosure of disability is a personal choice students may or may not exercise.
+Students who choose not to disclose this information will not be able to take advantage of disability services offered through DSO (Disability Services Office).
+We encourage students to self-disclose disability information and provide the Disability Services Coordinator (DSC) with reasonable documentation.
+Through self-disclosure both the student and the College can make informed decisions about the suitability of Lynchburg College in the pursuit of a collegiate education.